perryOnCrack/Small-Scripts/Python/GUID-Generator/README.md

 It gets old really quick when you have to make a bunch of them.

-That's reason I wrote this script and keybinding it to `Ctrl+Alt+G` in VSCode.
+So I wrote this script and keybinding it to `Ctrl+Alt+G` in VSCode and I got quick access to a GUID generator in IDE.